 On April 26, I will be doing a Cooking Demonstration Class at Kings Cooking Studio from 11 am to 2 pm.
 The menu will be: Smoked Salmon Rillettes, Open Faced Zucchini Omelet with Spicy Tomato Sauce and Feta, Falafel Salad with Creamy Garlic Dressing, Korean Style Burgers, and Cannoli Stuffed Strawberries.
 Kings Cooking Studio is located at 778 Morris Turnpike, Short Hills, NJ 07078.
-For more information or to register for the class go to Kings Cooking Studio or call them at 973-258-4009.… more »
+For more information or to register for the class go to Kings Cooking Studio or call… more »

 I’m returning to The Silo on April 12 and 13.

 Just in time for the spring holidays, I will be returning to The Silo Cooking School in New Milford, Connecticut for two demonstrations.
 On Saturday April 12 from 6:30 p.m. to 9:30 p.m.
 I will make a Spring Holiday Dinner and on Sunday, April 13 from 11 a.m. to 2 p.m.
 I will make an Easter Spring Brunch.
 Each will be followed by a Tasting and Book Signing.
 Saturday’s menu will be Spicy Seafood Cocktail, Goat Cheese Souffles in Phyllo… more »

 |In my newest book, I share more than 200 new family-tested, family-pleasing recipes.
 Whether you’re new to the kitchen or just looking for a way to spice up your recipe repertoire, my carefully tested quick and easy recipes will help you get dinner on the table every night of the week.